Skip to contents

 stat

-A summary function which accepts a data and returns the statistic, which we'll call order2() to extract the ordering information.
+A statistical function which accepts a data and returns the statistic, which we'll call order2() to extract the ordering information.

 ...